Racial Equity Grid

 This narrative may not exceed 2500 words and at the conclusion should include the word count in parentheses.
 Your reference list should follow your narrative in the same pdf file and will not count toward the 2500-word limit.

 The text should be double–spaced and in 12-point font.
 APA style is preferred.
-Please be sure to review your proposal for the deficit-oriented vs strengths-based orientation discussed above, especially your rationale for the study and study methods.

 Note: Tables and other figures can be included in the text of your proposal, where appropriate, provided they are used sparingly.
 The text contained in any tables and figures will not count towards the word limit.
 However, it is important that you describe or explain any tables or figures in the narrative portion of your proposal, which will contribute to your word count.
 Do not assume that tables and other figures are self-explanatory.